 One big issue with working from home is that you never really leave the office.
 So besides having a space for your office (see #4) it is imperative to create set hours when you are at work and when you are off the clock.

 One easy way you can establish boundaries is to utilize a setting like Google’s “working hours” to let people know what times you’re working and when you’re available for meetings.
 This will warn people if they try to invite you to a meeting outside of these hours.
 The hard part - not responding during your “off hours” when someone sends you an email or meeting invite.

 I live in the arctic tundra…I mean, Wisconsin.
 The urge to stay indoors is strong during certain times of the year.

-But I have found that when I dedicate at least 15 mins of my day to go outside, breath in the air, and reconnect to the living world, I increase my concentration power when back in the office.
+But I have found that when I dedicate at least 15 mins of my day to go outside, breathe in the air, and reconnect to the living world, I increase my concentration power when back in the office.
 Not only that but seeing the sun boosts my vitamin D, which positively impacts my mood.

 Understanding the benefits of going outside is one thing, but forcing yourself to leave the comforts of your own home is another thing.
 For me, owning a dog is imperative to motivating me to leave the house.
 For others, there might be something else that can lure you outside - going to the mailbox, walking to a nearby coffee shop, picking your kids up from school - use whatever you can to stick to this rule.

 If you are one of the lucky ones whose company is generous enough to give “continued education” monies and time off - use it!
 I know so so so many people who don’t use this benefit and I can’t figure out why.